dreamhead/moco/moco-doc/apis.md

 ### JSONPath
 **@Since 0.7**

-For the JSON/HTML request, Moco allows us to match request with JSONPath.
+For the JSON request, Moco allows us to match request with JSONPath.

 * Java API